 Just picture yourself sitting in there in front of a warm fire on your Cyclone Chair: http://www.theultralighthiker.com/cyclone-chair/

 Changing this will increase the floor area quite a lot.
 2. I now also realise I can devise a bug screen which can be deployed when using the poncho for a floor.
 The bug screen will add only about 40 grams.
 It will consist of a 6″ ‘skirt’ of flyscreen which drapes down onto the poncho, and at the front two overlapping ‘wings’ which you push through to get in/out.
 No zips to break.
 It will keep out 90%+ of the nasties.
-I will be making another Tyvek version (someone could get lucky!) to get the dimensions/details just right before I use up my very expensive cuben.
+I will be making another Tyvek version (someone could get lucky!) to get the dimensions/details just right before I make a silnylon version or use up my very expensive cuben.

 In the meantime, this one is really easy to make and works well: http://www.theultralighthiker.com/honey-i-shrank-the-tent/ Here is a photo of it taken on our recent canoeing trip; http://www.theultralighthiker.com/wonnangatta-waterford-to-angusvale-day-one/

-Above: the ‘Honey I Shrank’ Tent on the Wonnangatta/Mitchell, Gippsland, Victoria, Australia.
+Below: the ‘Honey I Shrank’ Tent on the Wonnangatta/Mitchell, Gippsland, Victoria, Australia.

 Open Mode: As you can see, it has Spot’s ‘seal of approval’.